Configuring Migration Manager

 |Migration Manager only prompts for a password during an extraction performed through the user interface.
 If you are performing a command-line extraction, the

-Personalities that are password protected are displayed in the personality drop down menu with a lock icon:
+Personalities that are AES256 encypted with password protection are displayed in the personality drop down menu with a gold lock icon:

 When injecting or restoring files from user state data, Migration Manager will ask for the password before allowing the operation to proceed: